kekse1/v4/docs/modules/web/dialog.md

 Can be used as **alert()** (w/ modal) and also as **confirm()**, since optional `buttons[]` can be configured.
-These buttons are `extends HTMLButtonElement`, and at least one default `OK` is neccessary..
+These buttons are `extends HTMLButtonElement`, and at least one default `OK` is necessary..

 ## Use case(s)
 Currently I'm using it instead of regular **`alert()`** or **`confirm()`**, etc.;